bigza/smile-documentation/docs/source/what.rst

 .. note::

-   This project is under active development.
+   This project is under active development so it might be unstable.